jamesquinlan/principles-programming-languages/topics/c2_design_criteria.md

 * **Performance Predictability**: Efficiency in language design includes providing predictable performance characteristics.
 Developers should reasonably expect how code will perform under different scenarios.
 Consistent performance characteristics allow developers to reason about the efficiency of their code, optimize bottlenecks, and make informed design decisions.

 Efficiency is often a balancing act, as optimizing for one aspect may introduce trade-offs in other areas, such as code readability, maintainability, or development productivity.
-Therefore, an efficient language design must carefully consider these trade-offs and balance performance and other important factors.
+Therefore, an efficient language design must carefully consider these trade-offs and balance performance and other essential factors.

 By adhering to the efficiency principle, programming languages can empower developers to write high-performance code, efficiently use system resources, and build scalable and responsive software systems.

-2.  __Read- and writability__: By the 1960's, efficiency made room for clear and concise code (sometimes at odds with efficiency).
+2.  __Read- and writability__: By the 1960s, efficiency made room for clear and concise code (sometimes at odds with efficiency).
 COBOL and Algol are two examples designed with writability in mind.
-COBOL designers attempted to increase the readability by making the language more English-like, but it was too lengthy and more difficult to read.
+COBOL designers attempted to increase the readability by making the language more English-like, but it was too lengthy and difficult to read.
 Nevertheless, readability was an intended design feature!